ultimicro/netulid/README.md

 Now you can use `Ulid` on the EF model.
 The data type on the PostgreSQL will be `bytea`.
 The query is fully support `Ulid` comparison like `.Where(r => r.Id >= ulid)`.

+## CLI Tool

+We also provide [.NET Tool](https://www.nuget.org/packages/NetUlid.Tool) for ULID related tasks.
+Follow the guide how to use .NET Tool [here](https://docs.microsoft.com/en-us/dotnet/core/tools/global-tools) for the instructions how to install and use it.

 ## The Ulid structure